D-Bhatta/OpenCV-Masker-Django/notes/Notes_checklist_homepage.md

 - Add a logging function
 - Run and refactor
 - Check validation for file size, type, and extension
 - Run and refactor

+## Add a form check list with `blue` and `red` on it

+- Research how to dropdown list to a django form
+- Add `RED` and `BLUE` to it
+- Run and refactor

+## Refactor `views.video` to call `Masker.apply_mask` with color in form

+- Research how to get the color value from the form
+- Get the color value from the form
+- Turn it into a list and pass it to `Masker.apply_mask`
+- Run and refactor